Eight Auspicious Symbols of Buddhism

-The Eight Auspicious Symbols (Ashtamangala in Sanskrit) are a group of lucky Buddhist symbols that appear on many Buddhist textiles, objects and paintings.
+In Buddhism, the Eight Auspicious Symbols (Ashtamangala in Sanskrit) are a group of lucky symbols that appear on many Buddhist textiles, objects and paintings.
 Each symbol represents an aspect of Buddhist teaching and when they appear together, their powers are multiplied.

 The symbols derive from Indian iconography and have become especially popular in Tibetan Buddhism.
 Clink a link below for a full article and illustration of each Auspicious Symbol.